matthewgunther/etbh/src/posts/digital_gluttony.md

 ---
-site_title: Excited to Be Here
+site_title: "Excited to Be Here"
+page_title: "Digital Gluttony"
-page_title: "Digital Gluttony: Can We Free Ourselves?"
+subtitle: "Can We Free Ourselves?"
-post_date: August 14, 2024
+post_date: "August 14, 2024"
 ---

 This reflection on modern music consumption was sparked by Mark Fisher's *Capitalist Realism*.
 Fisher illustrates the notion that capitalism binds its participants into a state of addictive consumption framed as a system to fulfill their desires.
 The most affected exist in a parisitic haze of constant consumption.
 Depressive hedonia transfers a longing for deeper human fulfillment into strained grasping for meaning from a social media feed.
 In the strictest sense the subjugation of this system is voluntary.
 Even if all actors, from the content providers to the users, are well meaning, the design of the interaction is corrupting. *"While the structure remains, the vices will reproduce themselves."*